GerritCodeReview/plugins_replication/src/main/resources/Documentation/cmd-start.md

 OPTIONS
 -------

+`--wait`
+:	Wait for replication to finish before exiting.

 `--all`
-:	Schedule replicating for all projects.
+:	Schedule replication for all projects.

 `--url <PATTERN>`
 :	Replicate only to replication destinations whose URL contains